tomroper09/tomroper09/README.md

 <h1 align="center">Hi 👋, I'm Tom</h1>
-<h3 align="center">A postgraduate student in Computational Neuroscience and Machine Learning 💻🧠</h3>
+<h3 align="center">A postgraduate student in Computational Neuroscience and Machine Learning with professional experience as a data scientist for Admiral Plc 💻🧠</h3>

 ### Languages